-If you don’t understand this (which is understandable for those of us who don’t like doing math), we have a very handy aspect ratio calculator on our website.
-Look to the left in the side menu and you’ll see it.
-It says “aspect ratio calculator”.
+If you don’t understand this (which is understandable for those of us who don’t like doing math), we have a very handy Aspect Ratio Calculator on our website.
 You can use it to calculate the different sizes at which your image will print.
 All you need to know is the original size in pixels, cm, or inches, or feet.
-Then you put in either the length or width of the reduced size you want and it will calculate the other dimension.
+Then you put in either the length or width of the new size you want and it will calculate the other dimension.
 Give it a try.

-Normally our turnaround time is 1-3 business days depending on our queue at the time.
+Normally our turnaround time for art scans is 2-3 business days depending on our queue at the time.
 We guarantee a 5 working day turnaround time.
-Since we encourage most clients to look at proofs before printing new scans, you should plan for two turn-around periods for a Scan+Print order (3-5 days for the scans, and another 3-5days for the prints).
+Since we encourage most clients to look at proofs before printing new scans, you should plan for two turn-around periods for a Scan + Print order (3-5 days for the scans, and another 3-5 days for the prints).
 Note that we ask for 5 working days for a scan, and if you must have it before then, we charge a rush fee, which we will talk about next.

-We charge $25 for rush orders if our scanning queue allows for a rush job.
+We charge $$$ for rush orders if our scanning queue allows for a rush job.
 We’ll only commit to a rush order if we know we can meet your deadline.
 For large orders of multiple scans, there may be additional rush charges.
 If you are a first time client, we may not be comfortable doing a rush order.
 The Fine Art Printing and Scanning process can have a learning curve, and if we have never worked with you before, starting with a last-minute rush order may do both parties a disservice.
-We cannot offer “Scan while you wait services” and will need your original piece for at least 24 hours for color editing and proofing.
-Our scans are a very hands on service, and require a trained professional eye to closely match the original piece to the digital file.
+We rarely offer “Scan while you wait services” and if we do, we charge $125 per hour with a two hour minimum.
+Our art scanning process is a very hands on service, and require a trained professional to closely match the colors of the original piece to the digital file.

-However, there is a caveat to all this.
+However, there is a caveat to Rush jobs.
 Remember the saying, “You can have it right, or you can have it now, but you can’t have it right, now“?
 All of the work we do requires attention to detail, and the more we try to rush the process, the more likely it is that something will go wrong.

 If you are up against a deadline and you are ordering prints or scans at the last minute and find a problem, such as an error that we didn’t notice, then we may or may not be able to fix any issues in time for your deadline.
 We make our very best effort to help you because we like and respect our clients, yet we need to ask for your understanding and cooperation when it comes to “emergency printing and scanning”.
 We’re not Kinkos, and we’re not the fire department, but we will do our best with the resources we have.